-UW-Oshkosh advances to play in the Oshkosh Regional championship game against 19th-ranked DePauw University (Ind.) at 7 p.m.
+UW-Oshkosh advances to play in the Oshkosh Regional title game against 19th-ranked DePauw University (Ind.) at 7 p.m.
 Saturday (March 2) in Kolf Sports Center.
-The Titans beat DePauw University, 64-49, in the last meeting between the teams during the title game of the 2017 Oshkosh Regional.
+The Titans beat DePauw University, 64-49, in the last meeting between the teams during the championship game of the 2017 Oshkosh Regional.

 DePauw University (25-4) reached the Oshkosh Regional title game with a 78-54 win over Loras College (Iowa) (22-6) on Friday.